lexiforest/curl_cffi/README.md

 print(body.decode())
 ```

-See the [docs](https://curl-cffi.readthedocs.io) for more examples.
+See the [docs](https://curl-cffi.readthedocs.io) for more details.

 ## Acknowledgement

-- This package was originally forked from https://github.com/multippt/python_curl_cffi , which is under the MIT license.
+- Originally forked from [multippt/python_curl_cffi](https://github.com/multippt/python_curl_cffi), which is under the MIT license.
-- headers/cookies files are copied from https://github.com/encode/httpx/blob/master/httpx/_models.py , which is under the BSD license.
+- Headers/Cookies files are copied from [httpx](https://github.com/encode/httpx/blob/master/httpx/_models.py), which is under the BSD license.
 - Asyncio support is inspired by Tornado's curl http client.